Vernon - Rockville

 About the Project:

-Connecticut Water will be replacing about 3,000 feet, or more than one-half mile, of old water main in two separate projects.
+Connecticut Water is replacing about 3,000 feet, or more than one-half mile, of old water main in two separate projects.

 - East Main Street between Snipsic Street and Ann Street - about 1,500 feet of nearly 120 year old water main will be replaced.